MuckRock/python-muckrock/docs/agencies.rst

   .. method:: retrieve(self, agency_id)

     Retrieve a specific agency by its unique identifier.

     :param agency_id: The unique ID of the agency to retrieve.
-    :return: An :class:`Agency` object representing the requested agency.
+    :return: A :class:`Agency` object representing the requested agency.

 Agency